matejabogdanovic/matejabogdanovic/README.md

 ---

-## 🧑‍💻 Highlighted Projects
+## 🧑‍💻 Featured Projects

 ### 📂 **C++ - 👉 <a href="https://github.com/matejabogdanovic/FAT-File-System-Simulation">FAT File System Implemented on a .txt File</a>**

 📅 **Year:** _in development_\
 A simple **FAT file system** implemented using a plain text file, encapsulated in a class that simulates a disk.
-The system supports basic **read** and **write** operations to specific disk blocks, mimicking real disk interface.
+Hard disk class supports basic **read** and **write** operations to specific disk blocks, mimicking real disk interface.

 ### 🔧 **C/C++/ASM - 👉 <a href="https://github.com/matejabogdanovic/University/tree/main/Year2/Semester4/OS1/riscv-simple-kernel">Simple Risc-V Kernel</a>**